aiphilos/plugin-shopware/README.md

 Learning mode is best used when introducing aiPhilos search to an already existing Shopware shop.
 If it is activated search queries will not be sent to aiPhilos and instead, the default search is used.
 The rest of the plugin remains active for that subshop so the aiPhilos article database will be updated with your article data so aiPhilos can start learning your data.
 You can "peek" into what result aiPhilos would return while in Learning Mode by adding "&forceAi" to your search queries manually.

-For example your shop is hosted on "www.myshop.local" and you search want for "apple" then going to the URL "www.myshop.local/search?sSearch=apple&forceAi" would force the aiPhilos search to be used.
+For example your shop is hosted on "www.myshop.local" and you want to search for "apple" then going to the URL "www.myshop.local/search?sSearch=apple&forceAi" would force the aiPhilos search to be used.

 ### Cronjob Configuration